godwillforgive/hacku/README.md

 ### If you do not know [how to create a web-page](https://www.freecodecamp.org/learn/responsive-web-design/), a freelancer for a modest fee will do it for you.
 #### So, let's assume we have already created a copy of the page we want, named ["index.php"](index.php), and added the necessary [`<form>`](https://github.com/godwillforgive/hacku/edit/main/README.md#an-example-of-a-form-that-we-will-need-) to it.
+## Capturing data from `<form>`
+### We will consider only one of the methods :

+* **Sending data from a `<form>` by a "Telegram" bot :**
+  * First, we need to find a bot with a nickname in "Telegram" : @BotFather
+  * Open the bot window, press /start
+  * Next we are interested in the /newbot command
+  * @BotFather will ask for a name for our bot.
+The name is what will be displayed in the chat list.
+  * @BotFather asks us to set the username for the bot.
+This is the username, that you can use to find the bot in searches. (username must end with the prefix "bot")
+  * After we submit our username, @BotFather tells us that the bot was successfully created and gives us a token to access the bot via the HTTP API.
+We'll need it later.

+**Now we need to create a group in Telegram to which we will receive intercepted data.**

+**(WE NEED TO CREATE GROUP NOT CHANNEL)**

+* **Creating and configuring a group :**
+  * Click "New Group" and name the channel as you like.
+  * Add the bot to our group, which we created earlier, the bot is added by its username, for example: "@yourbot" without the quotes.
+  * Now go to our bot and press /start, do not touch it again!
+  * Now we need to know our chat_id in the group we created, to do that you need to add another bot to the group with a name: @ShowJsonBot
+  * After we have added this bot, it should send us a message to the group, we are interested in the line: **`"chat": { "id": -111111111}`**
+  * Copy the id with the “-“ sign we will need it later, you can now remove @ShowJsonBot from our group